 The beds are small and far less comfortable than regular beds.
 As an adult, getting a good night’s rest in the small, uncomfortable upper Pullman bed on cruise ships is difficult.

 Pullmans often have weight limits.
-And there isn’t much clearance between the bed and ceiling.
+And there isn’t much clearance between the bed and the ceiling.
 The beds are generally best for children and smaller adults, who won’t hit their heads every time they sit up.

 Allow cruise lines to fit more passengers in a cabin